SimonLariz/NotesMD/CPSC471/week2.md

 Forwarding - local action, move packets from router input to router output

 Routing - global action, determine the route that packets will take

+# Google Network
+Allows google to run at a large scale, uses a distributed system, uses a distributed file system, uses a distributed database, uses a distributed computing system

+Google does not need to share bandwidth with other companies, so it can use a private network

+# Packet Delay and Packet Loss
+Packet Delay - the time it takes for a packet to travel from the source to the destination

+Packet Loss - the loss of a packet during transmission

+Packets queue in router buffers
+* packets queue, wait for turn
+* arrival rate to link exceeds transmission rate of link (packet loss)

+Packet Delay = Transmission Delay + Propagation Delay + Queuing Delay + Processing Delay

+Processing Delay - check bit errors, determine output link Queuing Delay - time waiting at output link for transmission, depends on congestion level of router Transmission Delay - time to push the packet into the link Propagation Delay - time for the packet to travel from the source to the destination

+# Throughput
+Throughput - the rate at which bits are transferred between sender and receiver
+* Instantaneous Throughput - the rate at a given point in time
+* Average Throughput - the average rate over a period of time

+# Internet Protocol Stack
+Application Layer - supports network applications, EX: HTTP, SMTP, FTP, etc.
+Transport Layer - process-to-process data transfer, EX: TCP, UDP Network Layer - routing of datagrams from source to destination, EX: IP, routing protocols Link Layer - data transfer between neighboring network elements, EX: Ethernet, WiFi Physical Layer - bits "on the wire"